kwsportracing/site/docs/faq.md

 ### The big 3
 **BE PREDICTABLE** - If you’re going to do something out of the ordinary, stick an arm or leg out to let the person behind you know.
 Don’t commit to a line only to dive in out unexpectedly.

 **ASK QUESTIONS** - Everyone at our track days is (theoretically) friendly and there to have a good time.
-Talk to other rides, see what works for them and take advantage of others’ experience!
-Vast majority of riders would be more than happy to come out and join you on a lap to show you some lines/techiques
+Talk to other riders, see what works for them and take advantage of others’ experience!
+Vast majority of riders would be more than happy to come out and join you on a lap to show you some lines/techiques.

 **WATCH THE MARSHALLS** - They are scattered around the track and are your only source of information out there.
 Know the flags and what to do in each case.
 Forgot what a certain flag color means?
 See 2.